mehmetegeacican/MyLibrary/README.md

 ## CSS framework

 A CSS framework is a pre-written collection of CSS files containing styles, grids, and components that developers can use to style and layout web pages quickly.
 These frameworks typically include predefined styles for typography, colors, forms, buttons, navigation bars, and other UI elements.
-Some popular CSS frameworks include Bootstrap, Foundation, and Tailwind CSS.
+Some popular CSS frameworks include Bootstrap, Foundation, and Tailwind CSS[^1].

 #### Reasons why developers may choose to use a CSS framework instead of writing default CSS from scratch: